-In our last two blog posts, we’ve covered some best practices for data center relocations.
+In a couple of previous blog posts, we covered some best practices for data center relocations.
 The first discussed the need for a proven methodology before beginning any data center migration while the second highlighted the first two recommended phases – discovery and data collection, analysis and design.
 This blog addresses the final two phases when undertaking a data center relocation – planning and risk management and the complete implementation itself.

 Planning and Risk Management